Erosion and Sediment Control

 Talk to us

 Talk to our environmental professionals.
-Please contact Melissa, a Registered Professional Biologist (RP.Bio) and BC Certified Erosion Sediment Control Lead (BC-CESCL) with experience in environmental and watercourse assessments, Riparian Area Protection Regulation (RAPR) assessments, habitat restoration, invasive vegetation management, bird nest surveys, water quality and Erosion and Sediment Control (ESC) monitoring, and the preparation of environmental reports and regulatory permits/approvals.
+Please contact Kyla, a QEP with experience in watercourse assessments, Riparian Areas Protection Regulation (RAPR) assessments, bird nest surveys, fish and wildlife salvages, environmental monitoring, and the preparation of Ecosystem Development Plans (EDP), Construction Environmental Management Plans (CEMP), and Invasive Species Management Plans (ISMP).

 Each municipality must follow their own ESC bylaw which outlines mandatory site ESC planning standards, including the adoption of Best Management Practices (BMPs) to follow during active construction.
 BMPs are always a requirement on construction sites and help guide construction activities to ensure works are in compliance with ESC standards.